lessthanoptimal/PyBoof/readme.md

 # Installation

+1. ./setup.py build
-1) sudo ./setup.py install
+2. sudo ./setup.py install
-2) gradle PyBoofJar

-Then when you are ready to run PyBoof launch the jar which step two created:

-  java -jar PyBoof.jar

-Now you are ready to run the Python code
+Yes you do need to do the build first.
+This will automatically build the Java jar and put it into the correct place.
+The end result is that you don't need to personally launch the JVM it will do it for you!

+# Examples

-1) cd examples
+1. cd examples
-2) python example_blur_image.py
+2. python example_blur_image.py

+Ignore the following text, it appears to be a Py4J issue.
+'''
+Exception TypeError: "'NoneType' object is not callable" in <function <lambda> at 0x7f9e78d49c08> ignored
+'''